Units and calories in Champagne

 Find out how many calories and units of alcohol there are in champagne

-A glass of champagne might have more alcohol and calories in it than you expect.
+A glass of champagne might have more alcohol and calories in it than you would expect.

-A typical-strength 125ml glass of champagne has around 1.5 units of alcohol.
-So, over a week, drinking more than a bottle and a half of champagne in total would put you above the UK Chief Medical Officers' (CMO) low risk drinking guidelines, of drinking less than 14 units a week.
+A typical-strength 125ml glass of champagne has around 1.5 units of alcohol.1 So, over a week, drinking more than a bottle and a half of champagne would put you above the UK Chief Medical Officers' (CMO) low risk drinking guidelines, of drinking no more than 14 units a week.

 Find out how many units and calories are in your drinks

-Cutting down on drinking can benefit your waistline too.
-Alcohol contains almost as many calories as pure fat (around seven calories a gram).
+Cutting down on how much you drink can benefit your waistline too.
+Alcohol contains almost as many calories as pure fat (around seven calories a gram).2

-It’s easy to see how much alcohol is in any champagne - just look out for the Alcohol by Volume (ABV) which you’ll find on the label, or ask at the bar.
+It’s easy to see how much alcohol is in any champagne - just check the label for the Alcohol by Volume (ABV) or ask at the bar.

 The ABV tells you what percentage of the champagne is alcohol.
 The higher the ABV, the more alcohol is in the drink and the stronger it is - for example, a 12% ABV champagne contains 12% pure alcohol.

-Research shows that binge drinking (between 5-7 units) over a three-to-six-hour period increases your short-term risk of accidents and injuries by two to five times.2
+Research shows that binge drinking (between 5-7 units) over a three-to-six-hour period increases your short-term risk of accidents and injuries by two to five times.4

-All alcohol, including the alcohol in any champagne, is made from natural starch and sugar.
-That means a couple of typical 125ml glasses has the same number of calories as an ice cream sundae.
+All alcohol, including the alcohol in champagne, is made from natural starch and sugar.
+That means a couple of typical 125ml glasses has the same number of calories as half a cheeseburger.5

-What’s more, because calories from alcohol are 'empty calories', meaning they have no nutritional value, they don’t benefit our bodies in any way.
+What’s more, because calories from alcohol are 'empty calories', meaning they have no nutritional value, they don’t benefit our bodies in any way.6

 An easy way to cut your calorie intake from champagne is to choose a non-alcoholic alternative, a lower strength sparkling wine or, if you’re having more than one glass, alternating between champagne and water.

 Choosing a lower strength drink as a replacement to a full-strength one can be a great way to cut out unnecessary alcohol and calories.
 And there are more ‘reduced alcohol’ sparkling wines available than ever before, in supermarkets and pubs.
-A ‘reduced alcohol’ sparkling wine, like Moscato d'Asti, could be around 5.5% ABV (remember to check the label) – so would cut your alcohol consumption in half compared to an equivalent size glass of full-strength champagne.
+A ‘reduced alcohol’ sparkling wine, like Moscato d'Asti, could be around 5.5% ABV– so would cut your alcohol consumption in half compared to an equivalent size glass of full-strength champagne.

 Even better for reducing your alcohol intake would be a ‘low alcohol’ wine.
-These aren’t allowed to be more than 1.2% ABV,3 and many are around 0.5% ABV.
+These aren’t allowed to be more than 1.2% ABV,7 and many are around 0.5% ABV.

 If you’re thinking about cutting the amount of champagne you drink to improve your health or appearance, you can do it with Drinkaware.
 Great ways to start are: